proper-testing/proper-testing.github.io/README.md

 *   Change the page descriptions to something funnier:
     About
-    :   The PropEr developers
+    :   "The PropEr developers"
     API
-    :   Browse our PropEr API
+    :   "Browse our PropEr API", or "The PropEr API and its documentation" Download
-    Download
-    :    PropEr instructions on how to do this
+    :    "PropEr instructions on how to do this"
     FAQ
     :   Frequently Asked Questions with PropEr Answers Publications
     :   PropEr papers and talks
     Tips
-    :    PropEr suggestions for effective use of the tool Tutorials
+    :   "PropEr suggestions for effective use of the tool", or For the effective use of PropEr
+    Tutorials
-    :    PropEr tutorials
+    :   "PropEr tutorials", or "Showing the tool's PropEr use"
 *   About page: humorous reviews:
     What people have said about PropEr:
     -   Stavros Aronis: "PropEr is a QuickCheck parody."